Generic Name: dolutegravir (DOE loo TEG ra vir)

 Before taking this medicine

-You should not use this medication if you are allergic to dolutegravir or if you are also taking dofetilide (Tikosyn).
+You should not use dolutegravir if you are allergic to it, or if you are also taking dofetilide (Tikosyn).

 Women with HIV or AIDS should not breast feed a baby.
 Even if your baby is born without HIV, the virus may be passed to the baby in your breast milk.